Shibainu13/usdi-wallet/docs/CONNECTION.md

     }'
     ```

 4. Create a Connection Invitation, then paste the `invitationUrl` value in the response to our app.
-Also take note of the `connectionId`, as we need to use it later:
+Also take note of the `connectionId` and `guid`, as we need to use it later:
     ```shell
     $ curl -X 'POST' \
       'http://localhost:8085/connections' \